-This international panel will assess each eligible application based on the assessment criteria relevant to this call and may formulate a set of recommendations for improving the individual proposals.
-The IAP's assessment will not in this stage be sent to the proposers, but the IAP will, if needed, formulate questions and remarks for the project proposers.
-The project proposers will get the opportunity to answer these questions and to comment on the remarks.
+This international panel will assess and rank the eligible applications based on the assessment criteria relevant to this call and may formulate a set of recommendations for improving the individual proposals.
+The IAP's assessment and ranking will not in this stage be sent to the proposers, but the IAP will, if needed, formulate questions and remarks to the project proposers.
+The project proposers will get the opportunity to answer these questions and comment on the remarks.
 The response must have been received by the CLARIN-NL office before the deadline set for it (one will typically have about a week to make the response).
 The IAP's assessment and recommendations will be presented, together with the response of the project proposers to the National Advisory Panel (NAP).
-The members of the NAP who are not directly involved in the submitted proposals will also assess each application and the IAP's assessment and recommendations.
-On the basis of the IAP's advice and the NAP's advice, the CLARIN-NL Board will finally determine whether the project will be funded.
+The members of the NAP who are not directly involved in the submitted proposals will also assess the applications, in particular with regard to national considerations and based on the project proposers' feedback, and it make its own recommendations.
+On the basis of the IAP's advice and the NAP's advice, the CLARIN-NL Board will finally determine which projects will be funded.
 The coordinator of each project will receive a message on the final decision together with the NAP's and IAP's assessment reports on the project.